- 1.1 - Programming Paradigms

 if(n==0) 1 else n*factorial(n-1)

-difference from the gcd
+difference from the gcd case:

 - in

-, the expression is reduced to agcd()
+gcd, the expression is reduced to agcd() - in

-, add one more element to the expression in each step!
+factorial, add one more element to the expression in each step!

 tail recursion